umermunir012/llm-agentic-foundations/README.md

 expect 1020 seconds per query on a cpuonly setup and a few minutes for the full evaluation

-**1 rag queries**
+**1 RAG QUIRIES**

-bash
+- bash
-python 02ragprototypequerypy what caused the colgan air crash
+- python 02ragprototypequerypy what caused the colgan air crash

-**2 agentic queries**
+**2 AGENTIC QURIES**

-bash
+- bash
- tests rag and calculator tools in sequence python 04agenticagentpy how many wildlife strikes happen per year and what is that per day
+ - tests rag and calculator tools in sequence
+- python 04agenticagentpy how many wildlife strikes happen per year and what is that per day

-tests live api tool
+**TESTS LIVE API TOOLS**

 python 04agenticagentpy what is the current weather at the airport where asiana 214 crashed

-**3 evaluations**
+**3 EVALUATIONS**

-bash
+- bash
-python 01promptengineeringevaluatepromptspy
+- python 01promptengineeringevaluatepromptspy
-python 03evaluationevalpy
+- python 03evaluationevalpy

- outputs from recent runs are saved in resultsmd metricsmd and tracesmd see 04agentictracesmd for full agent execution traces
+ - outputs from recent runs are saved in resultsmd metricsmd and tracesmd see 04agentictracesmd for full agent execution traces

- architecture  insights

- the agent
+**architecture  insights**

 the agent runs on a handrolled react loop 150 lines rather than a framework like langchain this provides full visibility into the agentic loop and handles parsefailures directly when small models emit malformed action lines

 **TOOLS PROVIDED**
-1 rag lookup over the aviation documents
+- rag lookup over the aviation documents
-2 calculator
+- calculator
-3 live metar weather api
+- live metar weather api

  **PROMT ENGINEERING EVALUATION**
 tested on llama 32 3b rolebased prompting performed best while chainofthought cot doubled latency and token counts for negligible gain